Dev Mode is an incredibly useful setting in Max Access that allows users to perform two actions:

 Now you can use the accessibility toolbar on the webpage, which means you can try out various settings to see how they interact with the page’s content.
 Testing Max Access on a single page without making it available to site visitors is beneficial in several scenarios, including testing accessibility outcomes on a new page that hasn’t been launched yet or after adding new content to a webpage.

-Generating a single page report will give you detailed information about the accessibility of that individual page, including any remaining issues that may need to be addressed manually.
+Generating a single page report will give you detailed information about the accessibility of that individual page, including any remaining potential issues that may need further review.
 If you want to generate a single page report, click the “Generate Report” button and then navigate back to your Max Access dashboard.

 Accessing Dev Mode Reports

 Dev Mode reports are accessed the same way you’d access a full compliance report — just navigate to the Reports tab of your dashboard.
-Reports will be displayed at the top of your reports list and will show the corresponding page’s URL.
+Recent reports will be displayed at the top of your reports list, and Dev Mode reports will show the corresponding page’s URL.

 Dev Mode reports are identical to full compliance reports and have the same functionality, just on a smaller scale.
-While it only has information about a single page, the single page compliance reports are beneficial for manually addressing any remaining accessibility issues on your website page by page.
+While it only has information about a single page, the single page compliance reports are beneficial for understanding each of your web pages’ level of accessibility, in addition to offering a way to check any potential issues the page may have.

 You’re also able to run an unlimited number of Dev Mode reports.
 So if you change some page content and don’t want to wait for Max Access to generate your next weekly report, you can use Dev Mode to push one through manually — ensuring that your new content — and your website overall — is more accessible.